 In 2010, the Church of Scientology bought and restored Ybor Square.

-In March 2011, they finally opened its doors to the public.
+In March 2011, they finally opened their doors to the public.

 Now, you can go to Ybor Square to watch events and attend seminars.